OKX Friends Episode 9 | Conversation with the Madman: Past, Present, and Future

 2. Why did you start writing a public account?
 How did you become the top self-media in the crypto space?

-Writing a public account was a matter of chance.
+Starting the public account was a matter of chance.
 At that time, public accounts were particularly popular, marking the beginning of the self-media era, and I liked trying new things.
 I casually wrote on Huobi, focusing on financial content rather than crypto.
-My second article had 2.5 million reads, making me realize the power of public accounts.
+A public account with zero followers had 2.5 million reads on its second article, making me realize the power of public accounts.
 I thought, if I could share my years of stock trading experience with the crypto space, wouldn't that be a significant advantage?

-Sure enough, due to my expertise, my follower count quickly surpassed the few analysts at the time, and I maintained the top spot on the leaderboard until five years later when the public account was banned.
+Sure enough, due to my expertise, my follower count quickly surpassed the few analysts at the time, and I maintained the top spot on the rankings until five years later when the public account was shut down.

-Regarding the community, I didn't particularly build it up because I invested enough effort into writing the public account.
-My interaction with the community was entirely through the comment section of the public account.
-By writing the public account, I received continuous positive reinforcement and persisted in daily updates for over six years, five of which were on the public account.
+As for the community, I didn't specifically build it.
+Writing the public account took enough effort, and my interaction with the community was entirely through the comments section of the public account.
+Through writing, I received continuous positive reinforcement and persisted in daily updates for over six years, five of which were on the public account.
 The "Madman" style community naturally formed.

 The content output process was quite bumpy.
-2017 was the year of the fastest follower growth due to the lucrative market, with many trading sites benefiting from a plethora of copycat effects.
+2017 was the year of the fastest follower growth due to the significant profit-making effect, with many trading websites benefiting from a plethora of copycat effects.
 By the second half of 2018, the market suddenly cooled down, becoming eerily quiet.
-No one was reading what I wrote, and users were continuously losing money, with daily complaints filling the air, leading me to question my life.
-At that time, nearly 90% of the major KOLs in the industry stopped their activities, but I chose to persist because I believed Bitcoin still had a future.
+No one was reading what I wrote, and users were continuously losing money, with daily complaints filling the air, making me question my life.
+At that time, nearly 90% of the major KOLs in the industry had stopped, but I chose to persist because I believed Bitcoin still had a future.
 I believed blockchain was the technology needed for the future, and as the ancestor of blockchain, Bitcoin's future was bright.

-That year, I continuously recharged people's faith, discussing Bitcoin's future and telling everyone that Bitcoin would eventually replace gold, and it was more likely to become a national strategic reserve and a global currency, ultimately being priced in Satoshis, with 1 Bitcoin equaling 100 million Satoshis.
+That year, I continuously recharged everyone's faith, discussing Bitcoin's future and telling everyone that Bitcoin would eventually replace gold, likely becoming a strategic reserve for nations and a global circulating currency, ultimately being priced in Satoshis, with 1 Bitcoin equaling 100 million Satoshis.
 To this day, I still believe this.

 By 2021, the market welcomed a new dawn.
 My followers celebrated, saying they were glad they held on, as they made millions and changed their lives.
-Many people felt that I had truly succeeded, not only changing myself but also those who were willing to believe in me.
-However, looking back, it was merely riding the right wave.
-If these efforts had been applied to A-shares, it would have been hard to achieve such life-changing results, which is why I say choice is greater than effort.
+Many such people existed, and at that time, I felt I had truly succeeded—not only changing my life but also those who were willing to believe in me.
+However, looking back, it was merely riding the right wave; if these efforts had been placed in A-shares, it might have been hard to achieve such a life-changing effect.
+So, I say that choice is greater than effort.

-Chapter 2: Madman Speaks ------ The Present and Future
+Chapter 2: The Madman Speaks ------ The Present and Future

 1. What impact will the U.S. treating cryptocurrencies as national asset reserves have on the crypto market in the short and long term?

 First, let's discuss the short-term impact.
 Trump's policy is a case of good news turning into bad news.
 Why do I say this?
-Because the market's expectation for strategic reserves was that the U.S. government would use real money to buy Bitcoin, but ultimately, Trump's policy was to make Bitcoin a strategic reserve through asset confiscation.
-Therefore, in the short term, it clearly fell short of expectations, and the market reacted by selling the news, reflecting this announcement with a waterfall-like drop.
+Because the market's expectation for strategic reserves was that the U.S. government would buy Bitcoin with real money, but ultimately, Trump's policy was to treat Bitcoin as a strategic reserve through asset confiscation.
+Therefore, in the short term, it clearly fell short of expectations, and the market reacted by selling the news, reflecting this news with a waterfall-like sell-off.

 In the long term, the significance of the U.S. strategic reserve is enormous.
 First, the U.S. dollar is the most important currency globally.
 Previously, sovereign nations only reserved dollars and gold.
-Now that Bitcoin is included in the U.S. strategic reserve, it means Bitcoin will be recognized by the world in the future.
-Although the U.S. is not buying now, if other countries want to include it in their strategic reserves, they will need to buy to increase their holdings.
-The logic is similar to Grayscale's Bitcoin Trust, where you can only buy and not sell, but the scale could be hundreds or thousands of times that of Grayscale, making the long-term price expectations and boosts for Bitcoin evident.
+Now that Bitcoin is included in the U.S. strategic reserves, it means Bitcoin will be recognized by the world in the future.
+Although the U.S. isn't buying it now, if other countries want to include it in their strategic reserves, they will need to buy it to increase their holdings.
+The logic is similar to Grayscale's Bitcoin Trust; you can only buy, not sell, but the scale could be hundreds or thousands of times larger than Grayscale, so the long-term price expectations and boosts for Bitcoin are evident.

 Currently, we should pay attention to who will be the second country to propose strategic reserves.
 I believe it won't be long before more countries follow suit.

 Additionally, beyond value storage, from a monetary perspective, the deeper significance of Bitcoin being included in strategic reserves is Bitcoin's liquidity.
-Bitcoin is easier to circulate than gold, more convenient to carry, and can even be memorized as a private key to be taken anywhere in the world, free from any national currency restrictions.
+Bitcoin is easier to circulate than gold, more convenient to carry, and can even be memorized as a private key to be taken anywhere in the world, unrestricted by any national currency.
 This is a function that no current currency or gold possesses.
-If such a currency becomes global, it means billions of people will have a small amount of Bitcoin for circulation and payment, ushering in an era of unified global currency.
-At that time, Bitcoin will be the value anchor, with all goods fluctuating around Bitcoin, but this may be the ultimate form.
+If such a currency becomes global, it means billions of people will hold small amounts of Bitcoin for circulation and payment, ushering in an era of global currency unification, where Bitcoin will serve as the value anchor, with all goods fluctuating around Bitcoin.
+However, this may be the ultimate form.

-We just need to know that before the ultimate form arrives, its price is never too high at any time.
+We just need to understand that before the ultimate form arrives, its price is never considered high at any time.
 This process will continuously push up Bitcoin's price.
 As for how many years it will take, I believe there is still a long way to go.
-My attitude towards Bitcoin is a long-term bull market; the industry is far from over, and innovation has just begun.
+My attitude towards Bitcoin is that it is in a long-term bull market; the industry is far from over, and innovation has just begun.
 Bitcoin needs to be left for the next generation.

-2. Now that all the favorable policies promised by Trump have been implemented, what new news could further drive the market up, or do you think the market has already entered a bear phase?
+2. With all the favorable policies promised by Trump now in place, what new news could further drive the market up, or do you think the market has already entered a bear phase?

-In the short term, the favorable news has indeed all been realized, and there are no new policies to look forward to.
-The only hope we have for this year is that the Federal Reserve might reintroduce QE in the second half of the year, increasing market liquidity.
-From Trump's series of actions since taking office, it seems he is creating an artificial economic crisis to force the Federal Reserve to loosen monetary policy.
-Therefore, we are currently in this artificial crisis, and feeling uncomfortable is quite normal.
-However, we need to understand the term "crisis" more profoundly; there is no opportunity without a crisis.
-Each crisis washes away a large number of unsteady bulls, but ultimately, the market will always rebound.
+In the short term, all favorable policies have indeed been realized, and there are no new policies to look forward to.
+The only hope we have for this year is that the Federal Reserve might reintroduce quantitative easing in the second half of the year.
+From Trump's series of actions since taking office, it seems he is creating an artificial economic crisis to force the Fed to loosen monetary policy.
+Therefore, we are currently in this man-made crisis, and feeling uncomfortable is perfectly normal.
+However, we need to understand the term "crisis" more deeply; there is opportunity only where there is danger.
+Every crisis washes away a large number of unsteady bulls, but ultimately, the market will always rebound.
 Those who dare to add positions in the pit will eventually reap great rewards.
 Since we know Trump is creating a crisis, this pit will eventually be filled; we just need to think about how deep it will be.

 Regarding bull and bear markets, I believe Bitcoin is still in a bull market.
 Currently, based on on-chain data and funding conditions, it does not align with the logic of a bear market.
-It is more likely in a bull market correction phase, and historically, bull market corrections often range from 30-40%.
+It is more likely in a bull market correction cycle, and historically, bull market corrections often range from 30-40%.
 So, if we trace back from 110,000, the correction low is likely around 66,000-77,000.
 The market has already touched this range, but whether it has bottomed out can be assessed by looking at the U.S. stock market.
 The U.S. stock market has seen three consecutive weeks of large bearish candles, with declines exceeding 10%.
 Such a level of correction often does not end quickly.
-Historically, a 10% drop in the U.S. stock market is just an appetizer; a 20% drop might provide a successful buying opportunity, and a 30% drop is generally a sure win.
-Therefore, I personally believe that the 77,000 position for Bitcoin is likely not the bottom of this correction.
-In the short term, 77,000 is a good support level, so as the U.S. stock market rebounds from oversold conditions, touching above 90,000 is highly likely.
+In past crises, a 10% drop in the U.S. stock market is just an appetizer, a 20% drop might be a successful buy, and a 30% drop is generally a sure win.
+Therefore, I personally believe that 77,000 is likely not the bottom of this correction.
+In the short term, 77,000 is a good support level, so as the U.S. stock market rebounds from its oversold condition, touching above 90,000 is highly probable.
 For medium to short-term traders, reducing positions above 90,000 and buying back after a drop might be a good choice.

-Overall, Bitcoin does not yet meet the standards of a bear market, but the correction is likely not over, and it is a high sell-low buy market.
+Overall, Bitcoin does not meet the standards of a bear market, but the correction is likely not over, falling into a high sell-low buy market.

-In the long term, I believe there are several messages that will drive Bitcoin towards new peaks:
+In the long term, I believe there are several messages that will drive Bitcoin to new heights:

 First, the Federal Reserve reintroducing liquidity, as mentioned earlier.